-I later read that in a subsequent article the gynecologist recanted this statement.
+The gynecologist later recanted this statement.
 And as far as the numbers/percentages are concerned, you can see for yourself here that the disease totals in all three counties that make up The Villages combine to be just a very small percentage of STD’s in the state.

 Any good statistician will tell you that you can make number say anything you want.
 You just have to put the right spin on them.
 The news media seems to be the absolute best at this.

 gets around travels fast because it’s far from what people expect to hear about life in a retirement community.

 But just like everything else in life, you should take what I say and what anyone else says with a grain of salt until you can judge for yourself.
 I think if you were to personally speak with 99% of residents they would say that these issues don’t affect them at all.
 Either they are happily married, in a committed (monogamous) relationship, or just use plain old common sense (and protection) in their extra curricular activities.

 I’m sure most people would agree that anytime you mix single adults and alcohol, things will happen.
 Yes, folks, even in The Villages.
 Do I think that most news articles and books sensationalize the issue for the sake of creating more page views and sales?

 Sometimes people forget just how big The Villages is.
 125,000+ people is not a small community by any stretch.
 Take just about any other city/town/community in the country of that size and I’m sure you will find that sex, drugs, alcohol are all available in certain quantities there too.

 I think it just interests people more because these aren’t the kinds of activities you’d expect to hear retirees partaking in, even if its just a small percentage of the population.
 Everyone thinks a retirement community should be all lemonade and shuffle board.
 But these are real people you’re talking about.
 To my knowledge they are built and wired up the same way as people everywhere else.